jeanedit/jeanedit/README.md

 ### Hi!👋 My name is Valery.
 I am a C++ developer.

-I am a student of the course "C++ developer" from Yandex Praktikum.
+Graduate of Peter the Great St.Petersburg Polytechnic University.
+I have a master's degree in Computational Mechanics.

-Peter the Great St.Petersburg Polytechnic University.
-M.Sc. in Computational Mechanics.
+Student of the course "C++ developer" from Yandex Praktikum.

 Technology Stack: C++17, STL, OpenGL, MS Visual Studio, CMake, Git,